-• whether the activity will keep loss of historic fabric to a minimum and avoid the destruction of significant materials and craftsmanship whether repair (using materials matching the physical composition, texture, form, profile, strength and colour) is favoured over replacement materials can compromise the architectural design of the building while using materials which are not compatible in strength or other physical characteristics can result in the destruction of the original fabric.
-The use of consolidants and waterproof coatings is not recommended as these materials can cause the destruction of the original fabric.
-Similarly, water blasting and sand blasting are not recommended as, even at low pressures, on materials such as brickwork, stonework and lime, irreparable damage to original fabric can occur.
+• whether the activity will keep loss of historic fabric to a minimum and avoid the destruction of significant materials and craftsmanship whether repair (using materials matching the physical composition, texture, form, profile, strength and colour) is favoured over replacement

 Historic fabric and craftsmanship are two major elements which define the overall level of authenticity of the building.
 The other levels of authenticity are setting and architectural design.